QubesOS/qubes-doc/external/configuration-guides/appvms-networkmanager.md

 System connections
 ------------------

-In NetVMs and in VMs where the service `network-manager` is enabled, `/etc/NetworkManager/system-connections` is a symlink to /rw/config/NM-system-connections.
+In VMs where the service `network-manager` is enabled, `/etc/NetworkManager/system-connections` is a symlink to /rw/config/NM-system-connections.
+By default, NetVMs have this service enabled.

 So any modification you make in /etc/NetworkManager/system-connections is persistent.